kavia-common/recipe-explorer-38147-38187/tizen_frontend/README.md

 > `vite requires Node.js >=20.19.0`
 > **You MUST upgrade Node.js to version 20.19.0 or higher before running `npm run dev`.**
 >
-> The dev script (`npm run dev`) has an automatic version check and will exit with a clear error if your Node version is too old.
+> The dev, build, and preview scripts have an automatic version check (`predev`) and will exit with a clear error if your Node version is too old.

 **How to Fix Build Failure:**
 1. Check your Node version: